canonical/kafka-operator/docs/how-to/h-enable-oauth.md

 $ juju integrate zookeeper self-signed-certificates
 ```

-Once everything is settled, integrate Kafka and Hydra:
+Once everything is settled, integrate Apache Kafka and Hydra:

 ```bash
 # On the lxd model